Financial Aid Process

 Financial aid packages vary by school for two main reasons:

 - Each college has a different cost of attendance.
 What may be enough financial aid at one school may not cover the costs of another.

 - Each college has different funds to pull from.
 Although all federal financial aid is funded by the U.S. government, it is often distributed at the discretion of each school.
 That means each school has a different pool of funds available, and a different amount it can offer per student.

 If Aid is too Low

+Once you decide on a school to attend, follow that school’s instructions to reply and accept the offer.
 You may find that your financial aid offer does not cover costs to your satisfaction.
 This may be because your EFC was higher than you expected.